Calm

 2. Consciousness

-Recognize where you are in the process of change and make a decision to take action.
+Recognize where you are in the change process and decide to take action.

-It takes fortitude to stay the course of the slow road to change.
+It takes grit to stay the course of the slow road to change.

 Trust the process, notice how you’re different today than yesterday and celebrate your success by honoring yourself – moment by moment.

-You are learning what you need to fuel you, mind, body and heart for the rest of your life.
+You are learning what you need to fuel your mind, body, and heart for the rest of your life.

 3. Peace

-Find what works for you and be confident in the changes you made so that you can live with peace of mind.
+Find what works for you and be confident in your changes so you can live with peace of mind.

 Freedom is knowing that you’re in control of your life.

-In fact, you can get to a point where you no longer unconsciously give your power away.
+You can reach a point where you no longer unconsciously give your power away.

-When you treat yourself with respect and love, you’re able to open yourself up getting stuck on short-term results becomes a thing of the past and you can self-acceptance happens.
+When you treat yourself with respect and love, you can open yourself up and getting stuck on short-term results becomes a thing of the past, and you can practice self-acceptance.

 Kindness is the pathway toward change.